-Our comprehensive tests help you buy the very best for your money, with our advice sections giving you step-by-step information on how to get even more from your music and movies.
+Our comprehensive reviews help you buy the very best tech products for your money, from speakers to TVs, headphones to soundbars.
 Everything is tested by our dedicated team of in-house reviewers in our custom-built test rooms.

-For 30+ years, the What Hi-Fi?
-Awards have been the ‘Oscars’ of the hi-fi and home cinema industry, with a Product of the Year and Best Buys at a series of price points in every product category.
-The Awards results are announced online and in print immediately after a prestigious Awards ceremony in London.
+For almost 40 years, the What Hi-Fi?
+Awards have been the ‘Oscars’ of the hi-fi and home cinema industry, honouring Product of the Year and Best Buy winners across a huge range of product categories and price points.

 How we test

-We have state-of-the-art testing facilities in London and Bath, where our world-renowned reviewers put more kit through its paces than any other brand.
+We have state-of-the-art testing facilities in London, Reading and Bath, where our experienced reviewers put more kit through its paces than any other brand.
 We can, and do, handle anything from the smallest portable speaker to the largest home cinema system.

-We’re the only brand in the UK to have a dedicated team of in-house reviewers delivering all of our reviews, all working in the same suite of acoustically treated listening rooms.
+We’re the only brand in the UK to have a dedicated team of in-house reviewers delivering all of our reviews, all working in the same acoustically-treated listening rooms.
 This gives us complete control over how products are tested and the environment in which they are tested.
+We also use the Future photographic studio and in-house photographers, so all equipment is photographed for the magazine and website to the highest standards.

-Between us we have more than 100 years experience of reviewing, testing and writing about consumer electronics.
+The team has more than 100 years of collective experience reviewing, testing and writing about consumer electronics.

 The main hi-fi test room is used for all separates stereo components such as CD players, turntables, amplifiers and stereo speakers.